cjphawes/hangman-project-three/README.md

 ## Future features to implement

 - A simple menu rather than an input method of choosing what to select, to make it more easy to navigate.
+- Allow users to have a multiple space username.

 ---